browsermedia/browsercms/README.markdown

 The user documentation and guides for this version of the application can be found at:

 1. doc/guides/html/index.html - User guides and manuals that cover the features and general functionality of the project.
-2. doc/app/index.html - The RDoc API documenation
+2. doc/app/index.html - The RDoc API documenation.

 ## Modifying the source
 If you want to experiment with the source code, the BrowserCMS project can bootstrap itself as a web application.
 This allows developers who want to contribute to the project to easily alter and test changes.
 To run the application itself, do the following: